 Cedar hangers add an extra layer of protection to your garments.
 Since they are a natural repellant, they keep moths and their larvae – both of which can damage your clothing significantly – away from the closet.
 They also act as natural deodorizers, as their scent masks odors, and the exposed natural wood absorbs moisture, preventing mildew and mold.
 Cedar hangers are incredibly durable and long-lasting, and they take no special effort to maintain.

 Wood hangers, like cedar hangers, are incredibly durable and are ideal for suits, jackets, coats, and heavy garments.
 Most often made from cherry, walnut, or ash, these hangers will hold their shape under any type of fabric.
 Since they are a little wider than wire or plastic hangers, wood hangers actually serve to keep clothes from hanging too close to each other.
 That extra space allows air circulation and less rubbing together, preserving your clothes longer, and keeping them fresher.

 Bow chicka bow wow.
-Padded hangers are perfect for lingerie, nightgowns, and delicate garments.
+Padded hangers for closets are perfect for lingerie, nightgowns, and delicate garments.
 Smooth fabrics, like satin, cover these hangers, keeping clothes from sliding and eliminating snags.
 Some even have buttons sewn on the ends, which further prevents straps from sliding off the hanger.
 Padded hangers add just a touch of luxuriousness to any closet.

-There are many other types of hangers out there.
+There are many other types of closet hangers out there.
 Customized hangers exist for just about every type of garment, from Halloween costumes to ball gowns.
 Use certain hangers for their specific purposes and your clothes will thank you.

 To learn more about Closet America’s amazing closet organization systems and see some of our beautiful designs, check out our closet ideas and design guide here.
 To meet one of our professional closet designers call 800-747-3217 to schedule your FREE design consultation.